luizgmacedo/rock-paper-scissors/README.md

     ROCK PAPER SCISSORS
 </h1>

-## 🔨 Implementation for The Odin Project
+## 🔨 Implementation of the game Rock Paper Scissors for The Odin Project

-### 🎮 You can play it here: https://luizgmacedo.github.io/rock-paper-scissors/